HermanVulkers/social-media-dashboard/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**
+- [CSS Tricks - Gradient Borders in CSS](https://css-tricks.com/gradient-borders-in-css/) - This helped me by showing me a wrapper trick that can be used to give 'borders' a gradient, otherwise impossible to do with CSS in the normal way, using border: ...

 ## Author